 Oh, Damas, I’m so excited to see all this in person!

 Great to know how you are, but now I have some tips and warnings you’ll need to follow.

 Warnings and tips for your visit

-Pay special attention if your visit happens in Summer, because temperatures (the real feel) often exceed 40 degrees Celsius (104 degrees Fahrenheit) in the Algarve, and Silves is even hotter compared to the entire region.
-I recommend sunscreen, sunglasses and head protection (hat or cap).
+Pay special attention if your visit happens in Summer because temperatures (the real feel) often exceed 40 degrees Celsius (104 degrees Fahrenheit) in the Algarve, and Silves is even hotter than the entire region.
+I recommend sunscreen, sunglasses, and head protection (hat or cap).
 Remember, please: It’s an open-air visit.

-Rain requires thousands of times more attention for those who climb the walls, because they’re slippery, and there’s no handrail or other support for the visitor to lean on.
-In fact, even without rain, it’s necessary to be careful: Every year, tourists die in Portugal because of falls in places like this.
-The primary cause of distraction are moments of selfies.
+Rain requires thousands of times more attention for those who climb the walls because they’re slippery, and there’s no handrail or other support for the visitor to lean on.
+Even without rain, it’s necessary to be careful: Tourists die in Portugal every year because of falls in places like this.
+The primary cause of distraction is moments of selfies.

 Silves Medieval Fair

-As I mentioned in the beginning of this post, Silves Castle is part of the annual Silves Medieval Fair.
-I emphasize: If your visit happens in August, don’t miss this exciting event.
+As I mentioned at the beginning of this post, Silves Castle is part of the annual Silves Medieval Fair.
+If your visit happens in August, don’t miss this exciting event.

 Timetable and prices

 Silves Castle opens every day except Christmas and New Year.